 There’s something romantic about a lighthouse….

-Throughout the season, the Norris Center stages an eclectic selection of productions, including the best of Broadway’s plays and musicals, revues and concert performances as well as classes and camps.
-(Read More)
+Palos Verdes Performing Arts is a non-profit organization committed to providing the South Bay with a performing arts venue that is also available for community use.
+Throughout the season, PVPA stages an eclectic selection of productions, including the best of Broadway plays and musicals, revues and concert performances as well as classes and camps.

 Do you enjoy watching the latest foreign and independent films but loathe driving to theaters in Pasadena or Santa Monica to see them?